Hiking in Uganda: Best Mountains to Climb

 For the Dedicated Athlete: Try a Triathlon in Uganda

-If you’re ready for the ultimate physical challenge – there are triathlon options available in Uganda.
+If you’re ready for the ultimate physical challenge – there are fantastic triathlon options available in Uganda.

-Does a triathlon seem like too much?
+Does a triathlon seem too much?
 You can also opt for two out of three activities, or just run the 5 km.
 Proceeds from the triathlon go to children living with disabilities in Uganda.
+Check their site for more info and to subscribe.

 Ready to explore Uganda behind the wheels and by foot?
 Pack your bags, rent a 4x4 car and Drive your Own Adventure!